Most recently updated on November 10, 2022

-This community of 60,000 people has quite a varied history from prisons to Socialists to harness racing.
+This community of nearly 60,000 people has quite a varied history from prisons to Socialists to harness racing.

 This area along the Wabash River was initially inhabited by the Wea tribe.
 French explorers scouted the area in the 1700s and named it for the French words meaning “high land” because of how it sits above the river.
 These highlands were originally the border between Canada and the Louisiana Territory.

 The first permanent European settlement was Fort Harrison, which was built in 1811.
 The village itself was laid out in 1816.
 The early economy relied on farming, milling and pork processing.
 The Wabash River as well as some canals connected Terre Haute to other centers.